Collective Bargaining Frequently Asked Questions

 • irreversible and irreplicable loss of non-repeatable research in progress

-Qualifying research will be included in the Research At Risk of Irreparable Damage list as part of the Essential Services Agreement.
-Researchers included on this list would be permitted to access campus and utilize university resources during a work stoppage in order to preserve and protect such research.
-All other research would stop during a work stoppage.
+Researchers included on this list would be permitted to access campus and utilize university resources during a work stoppage in order to preserve and protect this research.
+Researchers would not be paid.

 Impasse and Resolutions